Here is the layout of Coinigy. You can find the description of the contents of each numbered box right below the picture.

-- ‘Trade’: Place buy and sell orders on the current displayed coin pairing.
+- ‘Trade’: Place buys and sells orders on the currently displayed coin pairing.
 You can also find your order history and the ability to add API accounts here.

 - ‘Alerts’: Set and view price alerts you currently have enabled.

 - ‘Economy’: Find basic network details regarding the coin whose market you are viewing.
-Here, you can find information about a wide range about cryptocurrencies including consensus type, market capitalization, and supply.
+Here, you can find information about a wide range of cryptocurrencies including consensus type, market capitalization, and supply.